WFCW Traffic Study

 June 24th, 2025

 According to a Block Club communication, a virtual meeting was held where materials were presented.
 However, after reading through the minutes, there was no mention of any type of plans being presented.
+The Alderman was asked to provide these materials presented, and there is no recording of the meeting.
+Josh Mark stated that he verbally presented outcomes of his conversations with CDOT, yet there is no documentation of any type of materials and/or discussions being had during this meeting.

 October 26, 2025